 Thanks to all hunters who submitted their hunter report(s) last year.
 This information is an important part of wildlife management, and hunters play an important role.
-Starting in 2022, hunters who fail to report will be subject to a \$25.00 surcharge that will automatically be applied to the next draw application, licence or tag purchase for that species (generally in the next year).
-The \$25.00 surcharge will be applied for each report that a hunter fails to submit.
-If a hunter fails to submit a hunter report on two consecutive occasions for the same species, they will be prevented from purchasing the relevant product(s) (e.g. draw application, licence or tag) the following year.
+As of 2022, hunters who fail to report will receive a \$25 surcharge that will automatically be applied to the next draw or allocation application, licence or tag purchase for that species.
+The \$25 surcharge will be applied for each report that a hunter fails to submit.
+If a hunter fails to submit a hunter report on two consecutive occasions for the same species, they will be prevented from purchasing the relevant product(s) (e.g. draw or allocation application, licence or tag) the following year.

-The graduated penalty approach takes effect in 2022 and the first time a hunter who fails to report will receive a surcharge will be for purchases in 2023.
-Hunters who fail to report or provide false or misleading information may also be subject to fines under the Fish and Wildlife Conservation Act, 1997.
+The first time a hunter who fails to report will receive a penalty will be in 2023.
+Hunters who provide false or misleading information may be subject to penalties under the Fish and Wildlife Conservation Act, 1997.